nathanlarsen1/WipingDriveDiskpartWindows/README.md

 <br />
 </p>

-The .write() function was used to write the changes to the "allow_list.txt" file.</br></br>
+After you are finished you can close the Command Prompt window.</br></br>

 <h2>Summary</h2>

-In this excerise, I demonstrated the use of Python used by a Cybersecurity Analyst.
-This example displayed how algorithms in Python can be used to perform several necessary functions to improve accuracy and efficiency of daily tasks.
+In this excerise, I demonstrated the use of diskpart to wipe a drive as a Cybersecurity Analyst.
+This example displayed how drives can easily be wiped for reuse.